Artist thanks family for tin from old barn

 “I know all of the boat captains,” he said.
 “They are going to like seeing this.”

-Once the word spread the people could have pieces of the old barn repurposed into a one-of-a-kind piece of art, they started ordering them from McQueen.
+Once word spread that people could have pieces of the old barn repurposed into a one-of-a-kind piece of art, they started ordering them from McQueen.
 Each week she spends time making them at her studio and then brings back the finished product to the market.

 “Like they say, one man’s junk can be turned into another man’s treasure,” she said.
 “I can make about 100 pieces out of the tin from the barn.”